Flotomate/product_docs/source/asset-management/asset-discovery.rst

 an IP Range Network and other, Domain Network.
 The Probe using the IP Range Network can discover all types of Assets, but the other Probe can discover only Windows machines.
-The use case gives you an overview of the entire process involved in setting up Discovery in {Product}.
+The use case gives you an overview of the entire process involved in setting up Discovery in Flotomate.

 We have the following Assets in the network that we want to discover: